danmunson/travel-blog/README.md

 ## Setup
 1. Clone the repo to your machine and install dependencies: `npm i`
-2. Create the directory structure needed for persistence: `cp -r blogdata-template .blogdata`
+2. Create the directory structure needed for persistence: `bash setup-persistence.sh` (you should get a directory structure that matches the one described below)
 3. Create the environment file: `cp env-template .env.local`
 4. Smash the keybord or do whatever you need to in order to set `SECRET_COOKIE_PASSWORD` to random value
 5. Pick a password and generate its SHA256 hash: `npm run hash-pwd -- "your password"`